-You may have heard of Section 508, which is different than WC3 WCAG.
+Still, most are somewhat familiar with Section 508.
+Section 508, which is different from WC3 WCAG.
 Section 508 is a federal requirement that all electronic and information technology developed, procured, maintained, or used by the federal government be accessible to people with disabilities (Access-Board.gov).
 It was taken from WC3 WCAG.

-Some, More, Most: WCAG 2.0 Accessibility Rating System
+Some, More, Most: Understanding the WCAG 2.0 Accessibility Rating System

 WC3 WCAG rated accessibility within three levels of compliance: A for the most basic, minimal compliance (still considered not acceptable), AA for baseline compliance, and AAA as the highest level of conformance, usually seen within the federal government.